AL2TECH/saiot-arduino/docs/README.md

 3. Choose the assigned COM port under Tools->Port.

+# Examples
+There are three examples available that show the main features of the SAIOT_Board class (available under File->Examples->SAIOT_Board):
+* saiot_board_tasks_basic.ino: shows the creation and usage of three simple tasks, each task is in charge of blinking on one led every 5 seconds for 1 second.
+* saiot_board_task_subscribe.ino: shows how to handle an MQTT subscription inside a task.
+* saiot_board_tasks_advanced.ino: shows how to sample data from the imu in one task and how to publish via MQTT those data in another task.
+Low power mode (deep sleep) is enabled and also RTC memory is used for storing imu sampled data persistently.

+Verbose details are in the examples code written as comments.
 # API Documentation: SAIOT_Board class
 * This section describes the available methods and public variables exposed by the SAIOT_Board class.
 * The class is in charge of handling the board low-level functions (dealing with HW peripherals, scheduler, etc..).